lillianpetersen/lillianpetersen.github.io/home.md

   <td width="10%">
   </td>
   <td width="60%">
-Thanks for visiting my website!
-I am currently a senior at Los Alamos High School and I enjoy computer programming, science, and math.
-My goal is to use big data to answer relevant questions.
-Over the past five years, my research has focused on climate change, food shortages, malnutrition, and cancer.
-To learn more about my research, check out my other pages!
+I am an incoming freshman at Harvard College.
+I plan to major in Applied Math and Molecular Biology and minor in Computer Science.
+In high school, I completed six research projects on topics that focused on climate change, food shortages, malnutrition, and cancer.
+I enjoy computer programming and believe that data analysis has the power to answer relevant questions about ourselves and our society.

   </td>
   </tr>